 a).
-The Company has belatedly submitted the financial results with the Stock Exchanges for the quarter and year ended 31.03.2020 and for the quarter ended 30.06.2020 as prescribed under the Regulation 33 of Securities Exchange Board of India, (Listing Obligation and Disclosure Requirements), 2015.
+The Company has belatedly submitted the financial results with the Stock Exchanges for the quarter and year ended 31.03.2021 as prescribed under the Regulation 33 of Securities Exchange Board of India, (Listing Obligation and Disclosure Requirements), 2015.
+The Metropolitan Stock Exchange of India Limited had levied total fine of Rs.82,600/- for the aforesaid non-compliance and the Company had remitted the same.